 In a bag place a Bible; plastic eggs; small crosses; plate; candy.
 (Before presenting, make a mixture of something rotten to look at, such as dirt mixed with ketchup, soy sauce, oil, gravel, etc. Spoon rotten mixture into half of one of the colorful plastic eggs, and then tightly close the egg.
 Place one of the crosses inside a second plastic egg.
 You can cut your own crosses from red foam fabric.
 Make sure the egg colors are different so you can remember which one contains the cross!
 Keep the two eggs separate from the other eggs in the bag, see the Home Connection, below).

 (Remove the two separate eggs and the plate from the bag.
 Place the eggs on the plate.)

-Say, “What do you suppose is in these eggs?”
+Say, "What do you suppose are in these eggs?"
 (Receive answers.)

 "I sure do hope my favorite chocolate is in them!
 Let's take a look!"

 (Slowly open the rotten egg and allow the mixture to ooze out onto the plate.)

 "Oh my, that is disgusting!
 Where'd this rotten egg come from?
 Yuk!
 We weren't expecting that, were we?
 We expected to find candy (or money or a toy)!
 This is very disappointing!
 Maybe the next egg contains something better.
 Shall we open it?"